Elvis Andrus Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all MLB pitching staffs (5.48).
+- The Phillies have the 27th-ranked team ERA across all league pitching staffs (5.48).

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (17 total, 1.1 per game).

-- The Phillies will send Falter (0-2) to the mound to make his fourth start of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts through 15 2/3 innings pitched.
+- Wheeler (0-1) takes the mound for the Phillies in his fourth start of the season.
+He has a 4.02 ERA in 15 2/3 innings pitched, with 18 strikeouts.

-- His last time out was on Thursday against the Cincinnati Reds, when the left-hander threw 4 2/3 innings, surrendering five earned runs while giving up eight hits.
+- In his last time out on Wednesday, the righty threw six innings against the Miami Marlins, giving up one earned run while surrendering three hits.

-- In three games this season, the 25-year-old has amassed a 4.80 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .311 to his opponents.
+- The 32-year-old has put together a 4.02 ERA and 10.3 strikeouts per nine innings across three games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.